Updated July 19, 2023

 - The appropriated retained earnings help in the growth of the company.
-With the proper planning and funds, these accounts help the company in acquiring new projects.
-It can reinvest its funds in research and development activities, expansion, renovation, acquisition, operations, etc. Hence, it helps the company in its long term survival.
+With the proper planning and funds, these accounts help the company acquire new projects.
+It can reinvest its funds in research and development activities, expansion, renovation, acquisition, operations, etc. Hence, it helps the company in its long-term survival.

-- Appropriated retained earnings have no cost of financing and it does not affect the internal accounting processes of the company.
-Hence no complexities regarding its use are involved.
+- Appropriated retained earnings have no cost of financing, and it does not affect the internal accounting processes of the company.

-- The use of appropriated retained earnings has no other costs associated to it and hence is cost effective.
+- The use of appropriated retained earnings has no other costs associated with it and hence is cost-effective.

-- As the use of it brings about the existence or improvement of new results, company gains the trust of its existing shareholders and there is less threat of existing shareholders.
+- As the use of it brings about the existence or improvement of new results, the company gains the trust of its existing shareholders, and there is less threat to existing shareholders.

 - There is no legal formality regarding retained earnings.
 Hence no complexities are involved.

-- It strengthens the financial health of the company which helps in an increase in the market value of shares of the company.
+- It strengthens the financial health of the company, which helps increase its market value of shares.

 Appropriated Retained Earnings vs Unappropriated Retained Earnings

-- Appropriated retained earnings are set aside by the company for some specific project or purpose whereas inappropriate retained earnings are not kept for any specific purpose or project, they are just kept aside for any use in the future by the company.
+- The company allocates appropriated retained earnings for specific projects or purposes, while inappropriate retained earnings are not designated for any particular project or purpose; they are simply set aside for future use by the company.

-- Unappropriated retained earnings are not available for distribution to shareholders whereas appropriated retained earnings can be available for distribution to shareholders.
-There is no such restriction of non-distribution to shareholders in form of dividends.
+- Unappropriated retained earnings are not accessible for distribution to shareholders, whereas appropriated retained earnings can potentially be distributed to shareholders.
+There is no such restriction of non-distribution to shareholders in the form of dividends.

-The investors, including potential investors along with board members, insiders always take a look of the book keeping process of the company.
-Hence the company should be assured that it has done the proper book keeping along with consideration of its earnings.
-Its books should have a clear picture of earnings, dividends, profits, and other amounts.
-If the company has the plans to acquire any new business or new headquarters, it should start keeping aside the amounts in appropriated retained earnings accounts from a long time.
-Also, this account should be kept aside for any distribution to shareholders so that if the company gets any chance in achieving the projects along with all the permissions, it should not be stepped back due to the unavailability of funds.
-Also, proper accounting process like debiting of appropriated retained earnings and crediting of retained earnings must be properly looked into.
-In short, it depends on the financial health of the company that how much it can take aside the amount in its appropriated and Unappropriated retained earnings account.
+The investors, including potential investors, board members, and insiders, always take a look at the bookkeeping process of the company.
+Its books should clearly show earnings, dividends, profits, and other amounts.
+If the company plans to acquire any new business or headquarters, it should keep aside the amounts in appropriated retained earnings accounts for a long time.
+Also, proper accounting processes like debiting of appropriated retained earnings and crediting of retained earnings must be properly looked into.
+In short, it depends on the financial health of the company and how much it can take aside the amount in its appropriated and Unappropriated retained earnings account.